Time limit for challenging a will

 It was alleged that Mr Pearce had done whatever he could to prevent the trustee finding out what had become of the money he had inherited from Mrs Spalding.

 He said he had received between £300,000 and £350,000 and that it was paid into a bank account.
 However, he could not recall which bank nor through which firm of solicitors it was received.
 After that, he said twice that he had no bank account at the time when the inheritance money was paid to him and suggested that the money was paid to him in cash by the solicitors at an unknown address.
 His account was clearly far-fetched.

 The trustee in bankruptcy carried out his own investigation which revealed:

 - Mr Pearce had received the bulk of the inheritance money in two cheques.
 These cheques were paid into an account with Nationwide in Mr Pearce’s sole name and transferred from another Nationwide account in Mr Pearce’s sole name;

-- A sum of less than £20,000 was paid to Thomas Cook Retail for what one can only presume to be holidays;
+- A sum of less than £20,000 was paid to Thomas Cook Retail, presumably for holidays;

 - Mr Pearce had a current account with Barclays from which he transferred the sum of £10,000 into a Barclays account in his daughter’s name;

 - Mr Pearce transferred £251,672.12 from his account into a trust account for the benefit of his grandson.
 That sum was subsequently withdrawn and used to open a similar account in the name of Mr Pearce’s daughter less than a month later.
 Subsequently, the sum of £220,000 was withdrawn and paid into an account in Mr Pearce’s sole name which was later a joint account held with his daughter.
 A similar sum of money that was then transferred into an account held by his daughter in her own name.
 It later transpired that Mr Pearce’s daughter had emptied that account around a week before the trustee obtained the interim injunction freezing that account and the funds in it.